syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Range-Support.md

 # Range Support

-Restrict the Values within a specific range by setting the Maximum and Minimum property values.
+Restrict the values within a specific range by setting the Maximum and Minimum property values.

 {% tabs %}